 Special Educational Needs and Disability (SEND) offer, and support for your child at Skelton Primary School.

 Skelton Primary School aims to provide a caring and supportive environment where every child matters.
 All pupils are valued equally and are given the opportunity to achieve the very best they can.
 The Special Educational Needs Coordinator (SENCO) ensures children receive the provision they need.
-Our SENCO is Sarah Cope.
-If you wish to get in touch, Sarah is available at Skelton on Mondays and Tuesdays and you can contact her via the email address email@example.com
+Our school is supported by Lead Trust SENDCO, Kirsty Mills.
+If you have any concerns about your child please talk to the class teacher in the first instance or take a look through our parent’s guide to SEND.
+An appointment to see the SENDCO can be made through the class teacher or by emailing Ms Mills on firstname.lastname@example.org.

 Sometimes children need additional support for some or all of their time at school.
 ‘Special educational needs’ (SEN) describes any learning difficulty which means a child needs extra ‘educational provision’.
 Children might have a learning difficulty if they: